survivejs/webpack-book/manuscript/webpack_compared.md

 In the following chapters we'll examine Webpack in more detail.
 You will learn to develop a basic development and build configuration.
 The later chapters delve into more advanced topics.

-You can, and probably should, use Webpack with some other tools.
+You can use Webpack with some other tools.
 It won't solve everything.
 It does solve the difficult problem of bundling, however.
 That's one less worry during development.
 Just using *package.json*, `scripts`, and Webpack takes you far, as we will see soon.